-If it’s a busy time, I want to effectively hot/add some additional CPU resources, we could increase that limit maybe to 3 cores worth @ 75% or access all 4 @ 100%.
+If it’s a busy time, we want to effectively hot/add some additional CPU resources, we could increase that limit maybe to 3 cores worth @ 75% or access all 4 @ 100%.

 Those actually can be changed while the Virtual Machine is running… !!!

-The final option is the Relative weight is really used in times of contention.
+The final option is, Relative weight is really used in times of contention.

-The Relative weight really controls how much CPU time I can get compare to other virtual machines.
+The Relative weight really controls how much CPU time I can get compared to other virtual machines.

 So suppose this VM has a Relative weight of 100 and another virtual machine for example has a relative weight of 200.

-The one with 200 will get twice as many CPU cycles like the one with 100.
+The one with 200 will get twice as many CPU cycles as the one with 100.

 This lets us balance which VM is more important than others.

-Microsoft products that should be considered for multiple vCPU’s:
+Microsoft products that should be considered for multiple vCPU’s are the following: